Sensors#

 acceleration#

-The acceleration block returns the Hornet’s acceleration in a specified direction.
+The acceleration block returns the drone’s acceleration in a specified direction.
 The returned value represents the rate of change in velocity, measured in units of g (where 1g ≈ 9.81 m/s²), as a number ranging from -4.00 to 4.00.

 The image below uses arrows to show the direction of positive acceleration for forward and rightward, and negative acceleration for downward.